vbmaarten/CodeStories/ResearchReport/product-definition.md

 * **Code Narrative**: A Narrative that is located in an AST node.
   * Has access to the scope of the AST node.
   * Can specify locations in the AST that, when reached, display a Narrative Primitive.
-* **Narrative Primitives**: A step/element in a Narrative that user can step through.
+* **Narrative Primitives**: A step/element in a Narrative that a user can step through.
   * Text
   * Video
   * Image